term-world/.github/profile/README.md

 * Richard J. Cook & Teresa M. Lahti Endowment for Research and Creative Activity fund

 We are grateful for their support of this project.

+This work is intellectually indebted to [Donald Bitzer](https://www.csc.ncsu.edu/people/bitzer/)'s creation of the PLATO system which we learned about by way of Brian Dear's compelling, well-researched account of that system, [_The Friendly Orange Glow_](http://www.friendlyorangeglow.com/).